-MANAGEMENT OF DIABETES WITH THE COVID-19 Diabetes with COVID-19: A REVIEW
+MANAGEMENT OF DIABETES WITH COVID-19: A REVIEW

-Objectives: As of now, the world is struggling with a serious pandemic of disease 2019 Coronavirus (COVID-19), which was emerged from Wuhan in China, originated by the novel coronavirus 2019 (SARS-CoV-2).
+Objective: As of now, the world is struggling with a serious pandemic of disease 2019 Coronavirus (COVID-19), which was emerged from Wuhan in China, originated by the novel coronavirus 2019 (SARS-CoV-2).
 COVID-19 is a viral illness, which is occurring on a large scale in every nation of the globe.
 Symptoms of coronavirus mainly include fever, fatigue, cough, headache, pneumonia and in severe condition, there is respiratory distress.
 The deadly virus alarmed the world to be on high alert as the number of rising cases and the death toll rising as the day passes.

-Results: Management in case of diabetes is really necessary to decrease their mortality.
-Certain management parameters need to be followed to take care of patients suffering from both the diseases.
+Results: Management in the case of diabetes is really necessary to decrease their mortality.
+Certain management parameters need to be followed to take care of patients suffering from both diseases.

-Conclusions: In this review, we highlighted the role of different medicines like chloroquine, lopinavir, and hydroxychloroquine for the remedy of this pandemic.
+Conclusion: In this review, we highlighted the role of different medicines like chloroquine, lopinavir, and hydroxychloroquine for the remedy of this pandemic.
 We also discussed the chest Computed tomography functions and Real-time polymerase chain reaction for the screening of the outbreak.
 The center of attention of this review majorly on the care of diabetes throughout the time of the COVID-19 epidemic.

-2. Bousquet J, Dahl R, Khaltaev N. Global Alliance against Chronic Respiratory Diseases.
+2. Bousquet J, Dahl R, Khaltaev N. Global alliance against chronic respiratory diseases.
 Eur Respir J 2007;29:233–9.

-3. Chuchalin AG, Khaltaev N, Antonov AS, Galkin DV, Manakov LG, Antonini P, et al. Chronic respiratory diseases and risk factors in 12 regions of the Russian Federation.
+3. Chuchalin AG, Khaltaev N, Antonov AS, Galkin DV, Manakov LG, Antonini P, et al. Chronic respiratory diseases and risk factors in 12 regions of the russian federation.
 Int J Chron Obstruct Pulmon Dis 2014;9:963–74.

-4. Payne M, Kjelsberg M. Respiratory Symptoms, Lung Function, and Smoking Habits in an Adult Population, Am J Public Health 1964;54:262-7.
+4. Payne M, Kjelsberg M. Respiratory symptoms, lung function, and smoking habits in an adult population.
+Am J Public Health 1964;54:262-7.